Time 30

 Using LittleFS

-Just under the code for the web page in the tab labelled NodeMCU_LaserTag_05 add the following code to load the littleFS library.
+In the tab labelled NodeMCU_LaserTag_05, right below the code for the web page, add the following code to load the LittleFS library.

 // LittleFS library